aleshaleksey/fansys23/conditions-types.md

 Esoteric damage is caused by, typically powerful, supernatural beings.
 It typically affects either the spirit or essence of an entity.
 Esoteric damage cannot exist in a world without the "supernatural".
 These three damage types are particularly dangerous because they ignore the SP and MP of entities that are not divine.

 **Divine** damage directly eliminates a target's spiritual essence.
 Targets without spirit (mainly objects) are not affected by this damage type.
 Profane beings and mortals are particularly vulnerable to it.
 Divine damage typically causes "unconscious", "catatonic", "immobilised", "incapacitated", "aphonia", "blinded" or "frightened".
 Beware the wrath of the gods. **NB**: Divine damage is caused only by high level abilities and powerful entities.
+Healing spells also cause divine damage, but only to undead.

 **Entropic** damage prevents the laws of creation from functioning, causing physical targets to disintegrate or mutate horribly, while spiritual targets are rendered down to pure chaos.
 Typically this damage type causes "crippled", "incapacitated" or "bleeding". **NB**: Divine damage is caused only by high level abilities and powerful entities.